gruiz17/kunstler/README.md

 # Usage

+* Fork this to your profile and clone this repo to your machine.
 * `bash kunstler.sh`
 * Go to whatever port sinatra runs on in your browser.
 * Use the canvas tool to input your desired pattern.